Highlights from Watson Adventures’ First 17 Years

 Most exotic hunt locations: Kauai, Hawaii and San Juan, Puerto Rico

 Smallest scavenger hunt: Two, for a marriage proposal

 Largest scavenger hunts: We ran a hunt for 500 Columbia University students in 2005, and a citywide hunt for 400 students of New York University in 2006.

 Highest score by a team: Back in 1994, when the two-hour Met Madness Scavenger Hunt had 60 questions, a team captained by Jeff Bezos, founder of Amazon.com, racked up a perfect score.

 Best celebrity encounters during hunts: A team of kids asked a stranger to take a photo of them to complete a photo challenge, and it turned out to be Christian Slater.
 Back when we gave teams Polaroid cameras, one team took a photo with Kate Hudson during a Secrets of Greenwich Village Scavenger Hunt.
 Neil Patrick Harris was on a private hunt, Adam Yauch aka MCA of the Beastie Boys was on the Secrets of Central Park Scavenger Hunt, Zachary Levi was on the Murder at LACMA Scavenger Hunt in Los Angeles, and BBC talk show host Jonathan Ross has participated in several hunts with his family, including a recent Hamilton: The Scavenger Hunt.

 Weirdest question from a hunter: Someone asked if he could go naked to the Naked at the Art Museum Hunt.

 Have Some Record-Setting Fun of Your Own

-Join a public scavenger hunt in one of seven cities around the country!
-Or ask us about arranging a private scavenger hunt hunt for your group by contacting us online or calling 877-946-4868, extension 11.
+For public scavenger hunts in seven cities around the country, visit the Public Hunt schedule.
+To ask us about arranging a private scavenger hunt hunt for your group, contact us online or at 877-946-4868, extension 11.